-A student may be required to repair, pay the cost for repair or pay for cost of replacement of any College or state property damaged by the student.
+A student may be required to repair, pay the cost for repair, or pay for cost of replacement of any College or state property damaged by the student.
 In each case, the goal will be to return the damaged property to its existing condition at the time of damage.
 The determination of the method used to calculate restitution shall be the responsibility of the hearing officer, taking into consideration the fair market value or cost to repair the damaged item(s).

-When available and appropriate, secondary markets may be utilized.
-The decision maker shall consider information and/or evidence provided by both parties to achieve a fair and just result.
+The hearing officer shall consider information and/or evidence provided by both parties to achieve a fair and just result.
 Failure to make timely arrangements for restitution may result in the cancellation of the student's registration, prevention of the student's re-registration, or more severe sanctions including, but not limited to, conduct suspension or expulsion.